 - Usefulness: legal research is not usually empirical.
-Unless so, the proposed paper for publication is to overcome this lack of practical approach by clearly identifying the unsolved issue or issues in view of the state of the art that it intends to address.
-Should the paper make an innovative proposal, it would be deemed as adequate for publication provided that its conclusions are scientifically based and have a practical impact.
+Unless so, the proposed paper for publication is expected to overcome the lack of practical approach by clearly identifying the unsolved issue or issues in view of the state of the art that it intends to address.
+Should the paper make an innovative proposal, it would be considered adequate for publication provided that its conclusions are scientifically based and have a practical impact.
 The latter could be proved by quoting case-law, for example.
-Moreover and unless it is clearly absurd, the paper could be taken into consideration to be published regardless of the proposal´s hypothetical success.
-The feasibility of a proposal could be given by a field study.
-However, the difficulties in undertaking such a study in legal matters and getting a representative sample have to be acknowledged.
+Moreover, and unless it is clearly absurd, the paper could be taken into consideration to be published regardless of the proposal´s hypothetical success.
+The feasibility of a proposal could be given by an empirical study.
+However, the difficulties in undertaking such a study in legal matters and getting a representative sample, have to be acknowledged.

-- Source sufficiency: a scientific paper have to show that all relevant sources, in particular the academic ones, have been taken into consideration.
-It is not about quantitatively citing them, but doing it on a qualitative basis, i.e. in drafting the paper proposed for publication the provided knowledge have been assimilated, integrated and built upon.
+- Source sufficiency: a scientific paper must show that all relevant sources, in particular the academic ones, have been taken into consideration.
+It is not about quantitatively citing them, but doing it on a qualitative basis, i.e. in drafting the paper, the provided knowledge from cited sources has been assimilated, integrated and built upon.
 In this vein, the number of citations is not relevant.
-However, there have to be citations of any relevant sources to the paper in question.
+However, there must be citations of any relevant sources to the paper in question.
 Accordingly, a paper drawing its conclusions from others without citation will be penalized.
 An exception could be made in case of difficulties in getting access to a source.
-But this should be also specifically mentioned in the paper.
-In other words, the undertaking of a proper and thorough documentation research previous to drafting the paper is highly encouraged.
+However, this should be also specifically mentioned in the paper.
+In other words, the undertaking of a proper and thorough documentation research before drafting the paper is highly encouraged.

-- Historical analysis: although it is not always the case, a number of legal researches require a historical analysis of the addressed issues, giving due consideration to the previous provided solutions and their (lack of) success if possible.
+- Historical analysis: although it is not always the case, legal research might require a historical analysis of the addressed issues, giving due consideration to the previous provided solutions and their (lack of) success if possible.
 Of course, it is not necessary to always tackle historical issues.
 However, History of Law may provide quite an interesting approach to learn about past experiences and how legal ideas have evolved across time.
 In this vein, the discovery of unknown precedents to the researched issue will be highly regarded.

 - Common features and editorial criteria